Posted: February 26th, 2022

 Editorial code of conduct

-Analyze the following questions related together with your chosen article and focus on them utilizing ideas you realized on this course.
+Analyze the following questions associated with your chosen article and discuss them using concepts you learned in this course.

-What beliefs, results, and penalties are at stake?
+What ideals, effects, and consequences are at stake?

-Clarify your rationale for every of your solutions to your chosen article, with supporting proof.
+Explain your rationale for each of your answers for your chosen article, with supporting evidence.

-Answer the questions based on the article above please
+Answer the questions according to the article above please

-Read the article and then reply to the questions at the finish.
+Read the article and then respond to the questions at the end.

-Menu science: How eating places get you to spend more cash
+Menu science: How restaurants get you to spend more money

 BANK, STEPHANIE